AG1 Review: Does it live up to the hype?

 AG1 isn’t made in the U.S. — it’s a product made in New Zealand and distributed by the company’s U.S. locations.
 This means that evaluating AG1 for safety requires a bit of a different approach.
 Fortunately, Athletic Greens is highly transparent about the safety measures it takes.
 Here are the ways the company works to ensure its product is safe:

-• It’s Certified for Sport by NSF International; this means that AG1 is third-party tested for banned substances and contaminants (like heavy metals), and to make sure that what’s on the label is actually in the supplement.
+• It’s Certified for Sport by NSF International; this means that AG1 is third-party tested for banned substances and contaminants (like heavy metals), and ensures that what’s on the label is actually in the supplement.

 • AG1 is manufactured in a Therapeutic Goods Administration (TGA) registered facility that is compliant with Good Manufacturing Practices (GMP).
 The TGA is an Australian government agency, similar to the FDA, that works jointly with New Zealand.